-Note the alliteration in the first four lines and the personification of autumn and of the sun.
+Note the extensive alliteration and the personification of autumn and of the sun.

 There is poetic imagery, deployed to stimulate one or more of the five senses (vision, hearing, smell, taste and touch) in each of the following seven lines, which brim with fecundity and fruitfulness.
 References to ripe apples weighing down the branches of trees, all fruits and nuts mature and sweet, bees feasting on flowers.
 Note the allusion to honeycombs in the last two lines that create an image of honey oozing from the comb in the phrase o'erbrimmed their clammy cells.